Become familiar with the payment plans available at NMU.

 - If you cannot make your payments by the due date, contact the NMU Student Service Center (firstname.lastname@example.org, 906-227-1221) to see what options may be available to you.

-Where do I go next for more assistance?
+Know where to go next for more assistance.

 If the financial aid you receive does not fully cover your costs, you may want to look for alternative funding options.
 These might include: